 About Me

 As a systems engineering leader and applied research professional, I focus on bridging technical innovation with operational impact.
-In my current role at the Georgia Tech Research Institute (GTRI), I oversee a branch that integrates systems engineering rigor, operational risk management, and digital product development to advance national security and global welfare.
+In my current role at the Georgia Tech Research Institute (GTRI), I lead a 15-person team that integrates systems engineering rigor, operational risk management, and digital product development to advance national security and global welfare.
 I also serve as a U.S. Marine Corps Reserve officer in the 4th Combat Readiness Regiment, bringing real-world logistics and maintenance experience to my research leadership.

 Core Competencies